dsibilly/yewdar/backgrounds.md

 ### Explorer

 You are filled with wanderlust, a drive to go see what is over the next hill.
-Whether by sea, land, or air, you are thrilled by the journeying to new lands and finding forgotten places.
+Whether by sea, land, or air, journeying to new lands and finding forgotten places thrills you.
 Some explorers voyage for profit, some for the sheer joy of discovery.
-Your travels can lead to new trade routes, the preservation of history, or great wealth; you only need but set out!
+Your travels may lead to new trade routes, the preservation of history, or great wealth; you need only set out!

-### Fist Leader
+### Fist Leader (Orc)

 You lead a fist of orcs, a small band of warriors and mystics that carry the honor of your sept and clan.
 Your strength, whether by spell or spear, inspires your followers.
 Whether scouting, hunting, or marching to war, you are the backbone of orcish might and all glory begins at the tip of your spear.

-### Functionary
+### Functionary (Dwarf)

 The intricately formal society of the dwarves requires intermediaries like you who keep the cogs of their kingdoms turning.
-You take the orders of your superiors, be they guilders, nobles, or merchant princes, and make sure their wishes are carried out while adhering to the dwarven law and tradition.
+You take the orders from your superiors, be they guilders, nobles, or merchant princes, and you make sure their wishes are carried out while adhering to the dwarven law and tradition.

-### Grunt
+### Grunt (Orc)

 You are an orcish laborer, one of the builders, choppers, or artisans who make your sept's holdings livable in the hostile jungle.
 You are strong from a life of carrying supplies and resources.
 Where the clan warriors are fierce, you are durable.
 You are the last line of defense for your people, and your broad shoulders carry the weight of all others.